SPRINGFIELD HOSPITAL FINANCIAL ASSISTANCE POLICY

-Springfield Hospital (SH) is a non-profit healthcare corporation serving portions of Windsor, Windham and Bennington Counties, Vermont and portions of Sullivan and Cheshire Counties, New Hampshire.
-Springfield Hospital (with campuses in Springfield and Bellows Falls, VT) provides acute care services, including mental health, and also operates specialty physician practices.
+Springfield Hospital is a non-profit healthcare corporation serving portions of Windsor, Windham and Bennington Counties, Vermont and portions of Sullivan and Cheshire Counties, New Hampshire.
+Springfield Hospital, (with campuses in Springfield and Bellows Falls, VT) provides acute care services, including mental health, and also operates specialty physician practices.

-SH is committed to meeting the needs of the residents of its defined service area regardless of insurance status or ability to pay.
-SH will provide without discrimination, care for emergency medical conditions to individuals regardless of their eligibility under the financial assistance policy.
+Springfield Hospital is committed to meeting the needs of the residents of its defined service area regardless of insurance status or ability to pay.
+Springfield Hospital will provide without discrimination, care for emergency medical conditions to individuals regardless of their eligibility under the financial assistance policy.

 II.
 SCOPE AND PURPOSE:

-A. To specify the criteria for identifying individuals that are eligible to receive services rendered by SH either free of charge (i.e.: 100% discount) or at partially discounted rates.
+A. To specify the criteria for identifying individuals that are eligible to receive services rendered by Springfield Hospital either free of charge (i.e.: 100% discount) or at partially discounted rates.

 B. Patients qualifying under the Financial Assistance Policy (FAP) will be exempt from liability for the determined discount.